erichmenge/signed_form/README.md

 end
 ```

-You'll also need to create an initializer:
+On Rails versions older than 4.1, you'll also need to create an initializer:

 ```shell
 $ echo "SignedForm.secret_key = '$(rake secret)'" > config/initializers/signed_form.rb